quibueno/med_pill/README.md

 The piece has 21 compartments for pills, which can be administered once, twice or three times a day, according to the schedule to be made.

-# 2. Aplicativos e Webhooks.
+# 2. Apps and Webhooks.

        • Telegram ( @botfather ) ;